-- (i) this decision does not include acknowledgement or approval of any unauthorised development which may be on the site. - (i) a copy of the approved plans as stamped by Council are attached and the application for a Building Permit is to conform with the approved plans unless otherwise approved by Council. - (ii) it is recommended that the applicant provides a Structural Engineer's dilapidation report, at the applicant's expense, specifying which structures on adjoining sites may be adversely affected by the works and providing a record of the existing condition of the structures.
-Two copies of each dilapidation report should be lodged with Council and one copy should be given to the owner of any affected property. - (iii) all noise levels produced by the construction of the development are to comply with the provisions of the Environmental Protection (Noise) Regulations 1997 (as amended). - (iv) matters relating to dividing fences are subject to the Dividing Fences Act 1961. - (vi) under the Environmental Protection (Noise) Regulations 1997, the noise from an air-conditioner must meet assigned allowable noise levels at all times.
-The Environmental Protection Act 1986 sets penalties for non-compliance with the Regulations and the installer of a noisy air-conditioner can face penalties of up to \$5,000 under Section 80 of the Act.
-Refer to Department of Environmental Protection document "An Installers Guide to Air Conditioner Noise".
+- (i) this decision does not include acknowledgement or approval of any unauthorised development which may be on the site. - (ii) a copy of the approved plans as stamped by Council are attached and the application for a Building Permit is to conform with the approved plans unless otherwise approved by Council. - (iii) it is recommended that the applicant provides a Structural Engineer's dilapidation report, at the applicant's expense, specifying which structures on adjoining sites may be adversely affected by the works and providing a record of the existing condition of the structures.
+Two copies of each dilapidation report should be lodged with Council and one copy should be given to the owner of any affected property. - (iv) all noise levels produced by the construction of the development are to comply with the provisions of the Environmental Protection (Noise) Regulations 1997 (as amended). - (v) matters relating to dividing fences are subject to the Dividing Fences Act 1961.